Hasuzawa/virtual_shop/README.md

 <ul>
 <li>
-    In the last project I used JavaScript for React, but there was numerous issues such as lack of enum, and unpredictable behaviour in function parameter.
+    In the last project I used JavaScript for React, but there were numerous issues such as lack of enum, and unpredictable behaviour in function parameter.
 Therefore, I use TypeScript for this project.
     I place focus on simplicity and clarity of structure, and do not aim to provide the most feature in this project.
 </li>